espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

 ^^^^^

 -  If advertising data is preset by command :ref:`AT+BLEADVDATAEX <cmd-BADVDEX>`\=<dev_name>,<uuid>,<manufacturer_data>,<include_power>, it will be overwritten by this command.
+-  If you run this command to modify the device name, it is recommended to also execute the :ref:`AT+BLENAME <cmd-BNAME>` command to set the same device name afterwards.

 Example
 ^^^^^^^^